jweslley/localdns/README.md

 localdns is designed to respond to DNS queries for all subdomains of the specified top-level domain with localhost address.
 Since it supports both IPv4 and IPv6, localdns will respond accordingly to, i.e., it will respond to DNS `A` queries with `127.0.0.1` and `AAAA` queries with `::1`.

+localdns also can be used as a DNS proxy.
+This feature is specially useful in Windows since default Windows DNS's client [does not query a secondary DNS](https://groups.google.com/forum/#!topic/microsoft.public.windows.server.active_directory/wcNs42YNKeo) before a [15 minute timeout](https://support.microsoft.com/en-us/kb/320760/en-us?p=1).

+Supports Linux, Mac OSX and Windows! \o/

 ## Installation